abhijeetk/af-binder/doc/afb-events-guide.md

 Low-level signaling agents are bound to the hardware and focused on interfacing and driving.

-High-level signaling agent are independent of the hardware and ocused on providing service.
+High-level signaling agent are independent of the hardware and focused on providing service.

 This separation (that may in the corner look artificial) aim to help in